 How to Build a Government Mobile Technology Strategy

 The use cases for government mobile technology are plentiful.
 But how do you implement a strategy around this technology?
-There are a few steps you’ll want to take when onboarding any new technology to your organization.
+There are a few steps you’ll want to take when onboarding any new technology to your organization that are detailed below.

 First, be sure to attain buy-in from your employees.
 The last thing you want is for individuals to see government field technology as burdensome.
-If you don’t achieve proper buy-in, it’s almost inevitable that the software won’t be uniformly used, wasting your organization’s investment.
+If you don’t achieve proper buy-in by encouraging government employees, it’s almost inevitable that the software won’t be uniformly used, wasting your organization’s investment.
 Explain the benefits, and be sure to address any questions or concerns to maximize the technology’s potential.

 During training, be sure to share information about policies and procedures around tech use.
-In doing so, you help your organization foster cybersecurity and data integrity.
+In doing so, you help your organization foster cybersecurity and data integrity by teaching individuals cybersecurity best practices and how to handle the field devices.
 Additionally, you’ll want to provide every user with password-protected access to mobile technology.

 The following articles provide additional insights about performance management that may be useful when building your mobile technology strategy: